bfanselow/Vespa/README.md

   * CSV file
   * Local or remote database

-Future versions:
-  * Yaml, API, etc.
+Future versions could include Yaml, remote-API, etc.

 #### Storage Access
 *VESPA* accesses stored CVE data via a data-absraction-layer (CVE-data-handler) which provides the flexibility for storing the CVE data in different storage formats while using a single set of common data-access methods independent of the choice of storage format.
 This abstraction-layer also gives flexibility on how we load and query the data.
 For CSV file storage we can configure the data-handler to refresh the data on every query, or load it once into app memory upon app initialization and make queries to in-memory objects.
 Obviously, there are PROS/CONS to each option as discussed in **app/cve_data_abstraction.py**.
 Optimal performance can be achieved by using a database format (especially as the number of CVE records grows).